Amalgam Fillings Are Really Mercury Fillings

 If you are concerned about the presence of mercury in your fillings, you don’t have to wait for an official ban.
 We can provide you with mercury-free fillings, including both composite resin fillings and ceramic inlays and onlays.
 These restorations are not only mercury-free, they’re more attractive than metal amalgam fillings, and, in some cases, more durable.

-If you would like to learn more about our mercury-free dentist in Los Gatos, California, please call (408) 354-5600 for an appointment at Top Down Dental.
+If you would like to learn more about our mercury-free dentist in Los Gatos or San Jose, California, please call (408) 354-5600 for an appointment at Top Down Dental.